-I don’t like to admit this (as it makes me sound like a bit mental) but I’m a bit of an exercise addict.
-In the UK, I spent all my money on Barrys Bootcamp and Classpass… So when I decided to go travelling, I thought I’d put on the travelling podge.
+I’m a bit of an exercise addict.
+When I’m in the UK, I spend all my money on Barrys Bootcamp, Class Pass and the other expensive (but in my opinion, worth every penny) classes around.
+So when I decided to go travelling, I was a little worried about how I would cope without these endorphin-crazy classes, and if I’d put on the classic travelling podge.

 With all the exotic food – and lack of salads, almond milk and HIIT classes – I even contemplated not going.
 But instead of living a life of regret, I decided to find a way to exercise on the road.